60-meter band: Countries with band allocations

-Indonesia (ITU Region 3): The Ministry of Communications and Information Technology of the Republic of Indonesia issued new Amateur Radio Regulations dated December 31, 2018.
+Indonesia (ITU Region 3): The Ministry of Communications and Informatics of Indonesia issued new Amateur Radio Regulations dated December 31, 2018.
 Included in these (p.
 53) is the new WRC-15 Secondary allocation of 5351.5–5366.5 kHz with a maximum power of 15 W EIRP.
 It is available to top class licensees and all modes are permitted in accordance with the IARU 60 m band plan.